Solar IntelliShock® 120 Energizer & Kit

 Solar powered energizers are a popular choice when 110V power is not easily accessible.
 Attached solar panel will recharge the batteries on sunny days.

-- Easily accessible fence and ground terminals.
-Fence and ground wiring harness included.
+- Easily accessible fence and ground terminals (wiring harness included)

-- Features a 20 watt solar panel for optimal performance in Northern locations.
+- 10 watt solar panel (120X uses 20 watt solar panel for optimal performance in Northern locations)

 Solar IntelliShock® — Key Differences